OK, a second question: In 25 years, will trust be fundamental to your business success?

 This means two things:

-- First, format matters.
-If your customers want video but you’re only writing articles and ebooks, that produces a disconnect.
+First, format matters.
+If your customers want video but you’re only writing articles and ebooks, that's a disconnect.
 Be creative about delivering information in a variety of mediums.
-More on this later.

-- Second, timing matters.
-Chances are, your customers don’t want to wait until the first sales call to learn whether your service is the right fit for them.
-Rather, they want the information on-demand, consumable at whatever stage in their buyer’s journey they are in.
+Second, timing matters.
+Your customers don’t want to wait until the first sales call to learn whether your service is the right fit for them.
+They want the information on-demand, consumable at whatever stage in their buyer’s journey they are in.

 If the information is not there, the buyer assumes that you have something to hide.
 Businesses that have something to hide are not seen as trustworthy.

-3. Sell the way they want to buy
+3. Sell the way your customers want to buy

 Today’s consumer expects to be able to buy in a way that’s easy and convenient.